SegueII/wbtc-share/README.md

 - If the user does not claim the WBTC within the expiration time, the transaction does not go through and the user can claim the BTC back

 Some important things to note here:
 - In order to deploy the atomic swap contract and send WBTC to it, there are transaction fees involved.
-Hence, the user will have to pay an ==atomic swap fee== before initiating a swap.
+Hence, the user will have to pay an atomic swap fee before initiating a swap.
 - Atomic swaps take time and multiple transactions on both the BTC and ETH chain.
-The user may have the option of doing a trusted swap in which BTC is transferred to the merchant address and after 6 confirmations on the bitcoin network, the merchant sends WBTC to the user. ==This involves trust in the merchant, but it is quicker and cheaper.==
+The user may have the option of doing a trusted swap in which BTC is transferred to the merchant address and after 6 confirmations on the bitcoin network, the merchant sends WBTC to the user.
+This involves trust in the merchant, but it is quicker and cheaper.

 #### Fees
-Transfers of WBTC between users will have no cost apart from ==network fees==.
+Transfers of WBTC between users will have no cost apart from network fees.
 There are three ways in which different parties in the network can earn fees:
 - **Custodian fees:** This is taken by the custodian at the time when a merchant mints or burns wrapped tokens.
 - **Merchant fees:** This is taken by the merchant who the user exchanges wrapped tokens with for the asset.